Part 1: A Great Beginner Quilt with Room to Grow

 Appliquers have space to add their favorite applique without a bunch of complicated, time consuming piecing.

 The same goes for those with new machine embroidery designs they can't wait to stitch out.
-Machine and hand quilters have a place to showcase their fancy quilting.

-In the following layouts, I've left off the borders to simplify the illustrations and make it easier for you to identify each individual block.
-All of the illustrations were created in Electric Quilt 7.
+In the following illustrations, I've left off the borders to simplify the designs and make it easier for you to identify each individual block.

 This quilt is made from solid squares and simple nine patches using just two fabrics—a background and a contrasting fabric.
 Constructed with a 3x3 grid, these quilt blocks are shown below: